perkthong/monstersafe/README.md

 hosted on GitHub: https://perkthong.github.io/monstersafe/

+## User Story:
+If people are feeling like too much irrelevant information is flooding out of all new sources.
+People want clean cut and easy to digest information that is not overwhelming.
+Now Group 7 has come together to create a highly interactive website that gives users updated information about COVID19 across all 50 states from trusted sources.

 # API's from:
 1) https://covidactnow.org/data-api free API that shows COVID data for all 50 states
 2) http://www.heatmapapi.com/Default.aspx free heat map API